darkmavis1980/token-price-calculator/README.md

 # Tokens Price calculator

-This takes in account only for some models with the current pricing as September 2024.
+This takes in account only for some models with the current pricing as June 2025.

 The AI vendors are the following: